Victoria Alonso: Career

-Alonso joined Marvel Studios in 2005 as executive vice president of visual effects and postproduction, working as a co-producer on Marvel Cinematic Universe films Iron Man (2008), Iron Man 2 (2010), Thor (2010), and Captain America: The First Avenger (2011), and serving as executive producer on every Marvel Studios production since The Avengers (2012), including television shows.
-She was promoted to Executive Vice President of Production in 2015.
-In 2021, Alonso was promoted to President of Physical, Post Production, VFX and Animation at Marvel Studios.
-In 2023, Alonso exited from her role at Marvel Studios.
-No reason was given for her departure.
+Alonso joined Marvel Studios in 2005 as executive vice president of visual effects and post-production, working as a co-producer on Marvel Cinematic Universe films Iron Man (2008), Iron Man 2 (2010), Thor (2010), and Captain America: The First Avenger (2011), and serving as executive producer on every Marvel Studios production since The Avengers (2012), including television shows.
+She was promoted to executive vice president of production in 2015.
+In 2021, Alonso was promoted to president of physical and post-production, visual effects, and animation at Marvel Studios.

 In 2016, Alonso became the first woman to win the Advanced Imaging Society's Harold Lloyd Award for her achievements in visual effects.
 In January 2020, she was awarded the Filmmaker Award by the Motion Picture Sound Editors at the 67th Golden Reel Awards.
 In October 2021, it was announced that Alonso would be the top honoree at Outfest's Visionary Award at the November ceremony at LA's Academy Museum of Motion Pictures.

 In December 2022, she was named on The Hollywood Reporter's "Women in Entertainment Power 100".

+Firing from Marvel Studios

+In 2023, Alonso was fired from her role at Marvel Studios for breach of contract after violating her noncompete clause by serving as a producer on the Amazon Studios film Argentina, 1985, despite having failed to seek permission to work on the film, and continuing to promote it after being ordered by Disney to cease her involvement with the project.